stevewgh/TinyAggregate/README.md

     }
 ```

-2. Create your domain events, implement the `IAcceptVisitors<TVisitor>` interface and supply the visitor interface you created (`IVehicleVisitor` in this case) as the generic parameter.
+2. Create your domain events, implement the `IAcceptVisitors<TVisitor>` interface and supply the visitor interface you created  as the generic parameter.
 Provide the implementation and call the visitor with the object instance (see example).
 ```c#
     class EngineStarted : IAcceptVisitors<IVehicleVisitor>
     {